mediacms-io/mediacms/docs/admins_docs.md

 ## 25. Custom urls
 To enable custom urls, set `ALLOW_CUSTOM_MEDIA_URLS = True` on settings.py or local_settings.py
 This will enable editing the URL of the media, while editing a media.
 If the URL is already taken you get a message you cannot update this.

+## 26. Allowed files
+MediaCMS performs identification attempts on new file uploads and only allows certain file types specified in the `ALLOWED_MEDIA_UPLOAD_TYPES` setting.
+By default, only ["video", "audio", "image", "pdf"] files are allowed.

+When a file is not identified as one of these allowed types, the file gets removed from the system and there's an entry indicating that this is not a supported media type.

+If you want to change the allowed file types, edit the `ALLOWED_MEDIA_UPLOAD_TYPES` list in your `settings.py` or `local_settings.py` file.